 Of course, he notes, people who have a good relationship with their family doctor can do that.
 Given that, this doctor does not feel that we need legislation to “make it kosher.”

 Another congregant, also a doctor, wrote that he is also opposed to the measure.
 The Vermont Medical Society’s spokesman is also opposed saying that the bill would take attention away from more urgent health care issues.
 “We don’t think there should be any legislation one way or another dealing with physician-assisted suicide,” the Medical Society spokesperson said.
 “We feel this is an issue better left to patients and physicians and using the resources currently available.”

-When one is dealing with matters of life and death God gets invoked by both sides.
+Of course when one is dealing with matters of life and death God gets invoked by both sides.
 There is no one Jewish answer to what the proponents and opponents are saying, but several.